3 March 2026

 If you'd like to explore further research:

-- Role of Doulas in Improving Maternal Health and Health Equity Among Medicaid Enrollees, 2014-2023: people using a doula had a 42% lower risk of having an unplanned caesarean, and a 29% lower risk of preterm birth.
+- Role of Doulas in Improving Maternal Health and Health Equity Among Medicaid Enrollees, 2014‒2023: People using a doula had a 47% lower risk of having a caesarean, 29% lower risk of preterm birth and were 46% more likely to attend a postpartum follow-up.

-- AJOG: Quantifying the association between doula care and maternal and neonatal outcomes: examining over 17,800 births between 2021 and 2022, and after controlling for demographic differences and using propensity-score matching, the researchers found significant improvements among those who received doula care, including:
+- AJOG: Quantifying the association between doula care and maternal and neonatal outcomes: Examining over 17,800 births between 2021 and 2022, and after controlling for demographic differences and using , the researchers found significant improvements among those who received doula care, including:

-- More vaginal births after cesarean (VBAC): For every 100 patients who received doula care, there were 15 to 34 additional VBACs compared with those without doula care.
+- More vaginal births after caesarean (): For every 100 patients who received doula care, there were 15 to 34 additional VBACs compared with those without doula care.

 - Higher postnatal follow-up attendance: 5 to 6 more per 100 patients who had a doula received postpartum office visits.